 Create a renewal calendar (or use Tropic) showing all upcoming contract renewals for the next 180 days, then:

-If you really want to have good results, you ideally need to be kicking off these renewals on average 90 to 100 days in advance.
+If you really want to maximize savings, you ideally need to be kicking off your renewals on average 90 to 100 days in advance.
+And depending on the supplier, even 6 months in advance.
 This isn't happening at most companies.

 Pro Tip: In the current market, vendors are pushing unprecedented price increases, we've seen more uplifts in the past year than in previous years combined.
 Be prepared with renewal caps during negotiation to prevent unexpected cost increases.
 Set internal expectations that requests must be created by a certain date ahead of renewals.